royalwcheese55/python-project/session-16-ci-cd-unit-test/homework.md

 ## Concept Questions

 - What's the difference between unit tests, integration tests, and end-to-end tests?
 When would you use each?
+unit: test small piece like a function or method, use when during development and test logic
+integration: test multiple components work together like app + db, api + cache, use when testing db interactions.
+E2E; entire system for user perspective, use when before release, and verify critical flows.

 - Explain the purpose of mocking in unit tests.
-What's the difference between Mock, MagicMock, and patch in Python's unittest.mock?
+What's the difference between Mock, MagicMock, and patch in Python's unittest.mock? used in unit tests to replace real dependencies (DB, API calls, files, network, time, etc.) with fake objects so you can test your code in isolation. mock is the basic mock set attribute and return value, magicmock is mock with magic methods predefined(__len__, __str__) use when code needs. patch is used to temporarily replace an object at a specific import path during a test such as a function or a class.

 - Explain test coverage.
 What's a good coverage percentage to aim for?
+Test coverage is a metric that measures how much of your code is executed when your tests run.
+Common types include:
+Line coverage → % of lines executed
+Branch coverage → % of if/else paths tested
+Function coverage → % of functions called
+Statement coverage → % of statements executed
+80% is a good coverage to aim for

 - How do you handle testing code that involves database operations?
-What strategies can you use to avoid hitting real databases?
+What strategies can you use to avoid hitting real databases? eparate unit tests and integration tests.
+In unit tests, I avoid hitting a real DB by mocking the database layer (e.g., repository/ORM calls) or using fakes/in-memory stores.
+For integration tests, I use a real test database (or in-memory DB) with migrations and roll back transactions after each test.
+This keeps unit tests fast and pure, while still verifying the real DB behavior separately.

 - What's test-driven development (TDD)?
+Test-driven development (TDD) is a software development process where you write tests before writing the actual code, following a tight cycle of:
+Red → Green → Refactor.

 - Explain the typical stages in a CI/CD pipeline.
 What happens in each stage?